belgianmobileid/doc/_OIDC/confirmation.md

 <b><code>POST https://oidc.<i><b>[e2e/prd]</b></i>.itsme.services/clientsecret-oidc/csapi/v0.1/connect/token</code></b>

 To assert the identity of the user, the <code>code</code> received previously needs to be exchanged for an ID token and access token.
 During this step, your application has to authenticate itself to our server using the secret key method.

+<aside class="notice">The parameters below must be included in the body of the POST request, not in the query string.</aside>

 ### Parameters